aimee-mcneil-melville/ToDo-Full-Stack/README.md

   * "Nope but perhaps you really meant to choose #1" or (if your devious)
   * "Nope, keep guessing".

-  In any case, close the pull request and **DO NOT MERGE TO MASTER!!
-(EVER)**.
+  In any case, close the pull request and make sure the target branch is the correct one, **not** `master`.

 ## Optimize Your Learning

 * Draw a diagram of the Git workflows you used in Release 0 and Release 1.
 * Describe the workflow using your picture and words (i.e. not code) to your pair or a teacher.
-* Make sure you understand all parts COMPLETELY.
+* Make sure you understand all parts _completely_.
 You will be using this workfow extensively in the next nine weeks.
 Ask questions if anything is still unclear!

 ## Resources